ghvillasboas/CloudKitTest/README.md

 CloudKit Test
 =============

-This is an implementation of CloudKit exploring the convenience methods, like save and fetch, record id and subscriptions.
+This is an implementation of CloudKit exploring the convenience methods
+like: save and fetch, record id and subscriptions.

-To make it work, you should have an paid subscription of Apple's iOS developer program, iOS 8 betas installed and Xcode 6.
+To make it work, you should be enroled on Apple's iOS developer program and have iOS 8 betas installed along with Xcode 6.
 It will not fully work on the simulators since they don't support push notifications.

 ## Just follow the steps.